trevon1344/Dragon-Ball-Z-Budokai-3-HD-Remastered/README.md

 You can keep up-to-date by checking the "DBZB3HDR Bin List.rtf" file.

+What you need:
+  - AFS Explorer - In GitHub
+  - ImgBurn - In GitHub
+  - Dragon Ball Z Budokai 3 (Greatest Hits) (USA) - https://mega.nz/#!1UJByQzK!MDPTrpXMrpHzfocPImK4yZSqiv0l1H8Cm7B7XNC-Eow

-How to update files tutorial: [Link will be here later]
+How to update files tutorial video: [Link will be here later]

+How to update files tutorial in text:
+  1.